Associate an Automatic Relevance Tuning model with a query pipeline

 Comply with Intelligent Term Detection (ITD)

-Select the Comply with Intelligent Term Detection (ITD) checkbox when you want large query expressions (essentially support case descriptions) to be processed by ART to refine the query before it’s sent to the index.
+Select the Comply with Intelligent Term Detection (ITD) checkbox when you want large query expressions (lq) (essentially support case descriptions) to be processed by ART to refine the query before it’s sent to the index.

-This option is particularly useful when the Coveo ML model is used in Case Deflection panels that may include long case descriptions in their queries.
+This option is particularly useful when the Coveo ML model is used in case deflection panels that may include long case descriptions in their queries.

-When ITD is enabled, ART selects and injects the most relevant keywords from the large query expression into the current basic query expression (q).
+When ITD is enabled, ART selects and injects the most relevant keywords from the lq into the current basic query expression (q).
 By default, this selection is based on the average importance of each term, and on the longest substring from your search interface user queries that’s part of a list of top user queries.
 The list contains the top user queries that have been submitted at least five times each in your search interface (see How Does Intelligent Term Detection (ITD) Work?).

 Model association parameters